 Photo courtesy of Capna Systems.

-As pet owners, if we hear that a supplement can help our sweet fur babies, we’re likely to seek it out in its purest form.
+As pet owners, if we hear that a product may help our sweet fur babies, we’re likely to seek it out in its purest form.
 So when it comes to high quality pet CBD oil, it’s common for pet owners to focus on the reputation of the CBD company, how potent their products are, and whether their products are thoroughly tested.
-While these factors are undoubtedly important, there’s another, often overlooked part of the CBD production process that significantly affects the final product: Extraction
+While these factors are undoubtedly important, there’s another, often overlooked part of the CBD production process that significantly affects the final product: Extraction!

 Before we get into the specific extraction methods, let’s talk about why extraction is so important for CBD in the first place.